Handmade in Nashville

 Refining

-Hours of slow attention.
-Walls are thinned, edges are smoothed, curves are questioned.
+Walls are smoothed and thinned, edges are softened.
 Some will break, some will be abandoned.
 The best ones make it into the kiln.

 Firing

-Bisque fire only.
+Typically I'll just bisque fire the bowls.
 Unglazed porcelain has a softness that doesn't need any embellishments.

 Get in touch